 To group objects, select them by clicking on them while holding down Shift.
 Then right-click on any of the selected objects and choose Group from the context menu.

 To ungroup objects, right-click on a group and choose Ungroup.

 A group of objects is represented in the Project Tree as a single item with subitems.

 Nested grouping is also supported.
 You can group either separate objects or a group with another group.
 When you ungroup the bigger group, objects in a nested group will remain grouped.
 For example, you can group a lamp with a table.
 This group can then be grouped together with a chair.
 After ungrouping the overall group, the table with the lamp will remain grouped and the chair will be separate.

-To combine objects, you can also merge them using the Arrange > Merge command.
+To combine objects, you can also merge them using the Merge command from the context menu.

 Merged objects become one regular object.
 Unlike grouping, merging is irreversible.
-You cannot split merged objects unless you apply Edit > Undo (Cmd-Z).
+You cannot split merged objects unless you apply Undo (Ctrl-Z).

 You can apply the Merge command to a single object.